coopdevs/devenv/README.md

 DEVENV_USER="<user that will own the project>" DEVENV_GROUP="<group that will own the project>"

-# Optional -- To mount a project
+# Optional -- To mount a project.
+# Make sure that the directory "../$PROJECT_NAME" exists
+# in the host machine before executing this script.
 PROJECT_NAME="<project name>"
 PROJECT_PATH="${PWD%/*}/$PROJECT_NAME"
 BASE_PATH="<base project path>"